-Nearly one in three people struggle with symptoms such as depression and anxiety, as they are the most pervasive conditions in the U.S. To help fight anxiety and depression, it’s important to check in with your integrative medical center to get the support you need.
+Yearly one in three people struggle with symptoms such as depression and anxiety, as they are the most pervasive conditions in the U.S. To help fight anxiety and depression, it’s important to check in with your integrative medical center to get the support you need.

 The root causes of these difficult mental health conditions are often overlooked, complicating treatment and causing confusion for the patient.
 While medication may be beneficial for some people, in this article you’ll learn how the gut, hormones, inflammation, and environmental toxins have an effect on mental health, and the 6 integrative medicine methods to improve depressive symptoms and feelings of anxiety.

 Integrative and internal medicine offers unique alternatives, or additional therapies to medication that can help you address the underlying causes of depression and anxiety to heal your body and mind.